-A Partner organisations benefit from our consultancy services after a test has been run.
+Partner organisations benefit from our consultancy services after a test has been run.
 Partners may gain access to low-level data that can be useful in product improvement initiatives and have permission to use award logos, where appropriate, for marketing purposes.
 We do not share data on one partner with other partners.
 We do not partner with organisations that do not engage in our testing.

-We are a customer considering buying or changing part of our security infrastructure.
+We are a customer considering buying or changing our endpoint protection and/or endpoint detection and response (EDR) product.
 Can you help?

-A Yes, we frequently run private testing for organisations that are considering changing their security products.
+Yes, we frequently run private testing for organisations that are considering changing their security products.
 Please contact us at info@selabs.uk for more information.